-I went back to FB discussion thread with Peter and I saw a post via Maui 24/4.
+I went back to FB discussion thread with Peter and I saw a post by one of the FB Pages I check news on.
 They confirmed that it’s a FALSE ALARM.
 I think I saw this confirmation 15 minutes after the false alert was issued.
 I immediately reposted it on my FB Timeline.
 Then I told “young friend M” that it’s a false alarm.
 Whew!
 She was happy to hear that – but she’s still a little shaken.

 But wait … why are we not getting any further notification on our phone … why are we not getting a retraction or official announcement that it was a false alarm?